cecarson9/Team-4-Care-Management-And-Review/README.md

     * The patient should be able to go to the dashboard and view billing information based on the corresponding dates from the calendar.
     * 2 Story Points

-## Relative Sizing Estimating
+## Relative Size Estimating
-We conducted relative sizing estimating as a team using the three-point method.
+We conducted relative size estimating as a team using the three-point method.